smcclennon/smcclennon.github.io/_notes/Public/cisco-catalyst-3750.md

 ## Factory reset switch

-Press and hold the mode button until the LEDs stop blinking (~10 seconds).
+Press and hold the 'MODE' button for ~10 seconds.

+Lights should start blinking after 3 seconds, and stop blinking 7 seconds later.
+Release button once they stop blinking.

 ---